Table of Contents

 It is an affordable housing built for students to secure and comfortable stay.
 It is outside the campus but close to them.
 The rooms are spacious, furnished with modern infrastructure and amenities.
 The rent is inclusive of utility bills.

-Most of the accommodations are at a distance of 1-4 miles.
-While the ones outside of the city center are 5 miles or more away.
+Most of the accommodations are at a distance of under 3 miles.
+While the ones outside of the city center are upto 20 miles.

 2. Private Apartment